 If you look at visitor arrivals in the last 5 years, numbers have risen considerably.
 This is a clear indication that people find the Philippines safe for travel.
 In 2019 alone, the Philippines has reached a record high of over 8 million visitor arrivals.
 That is a million more than the previous year.

-On August 6, 2020, the U.S. Department of State issued a Level 3 travel advisory urging U.S. citizens to reconsider travel to the Philippines due to a number of reasons.
-COVID-19, terrorism, crime, civil unrest, kidnapping and a measles outbreak, among them.
+On April 18, 2022, the U.S. Department of State issued a Level 2 travel advisory urging U.S. citizens to exercise increased caution when traveling to the Philippines due to a number of reasons.
+COVID-19, terrorism, crime, civil unrest, and kidnapping, among them.
 Scary, right?
 So let’s break this down one by one.

-The Philippines has recorded close to 200,000 positive cases of COVID-19 as of August 22, 2020.
-The Metro Manila tops the list of areas where the disease is prevalent but COVID-19 is present all over the country.
-The country is is different levels of quarantine, some banning arrivals from countries where the disease is also present.
-The government has limited domestic travel and stringent rules are in place for testing, isolation and treatment of the traveling public.
-The country is ramping its efforts in selective mass testing and prevention.
-You must wear face masks and face shields when going into public places.
-Temperature checks and disinfection are also mandatory.
-Only citizens between the age of 21 and 59 are allowed to go out in public unless it is an emergency or for medical reasons.
+The Philippines has recorded close to 4 million positive cases of COVID-19 since the pandemic hit in early 2020.
+Metro Manila tops the list of areas where the disease is prevalent but COVID-19 is present all over the country.
+The country was placed under different levels of quarantine, some banning arrivals from countries where the disease is also present.
+The government has limited domestic travel and stringent rules are in place for testing, isolation, and treatment of the traveling public.

 Other Health Issues

-Dengue is also a major concern in the Philippines particularly during the wet season.
-The virus is spread by mosquitoes and there is no vaccine yet.
+Dengue is also a major concern in the Philippines, particularly during the wet season.
+Mosquitos spread the virus and there is no vaccine yet.
 You need to take extra precautions like applying insect repellant especially when hiking or visiting areas where dengue fever is prevalent.
 Polio has also re-emerged in the country after 19 years of being polio-free.
-The CDC recommends that travelers be fully vaccinated against polio.
+The CDC strongly recommends a polio vaccination.
 There have also been reports of counterfeit rabies vaccines in the Philippines.
-In case of animal bites/scratch, seek medical advice from a hospital immediately.
+In case of animal bites/scratches, seek medical advice from a hospital immediately.

 Terrorism and Kidnapping